-The theory behind Zero Trust is that we can no longer solely rely on network accessibility to gate access to applications.
-Instead, more granular controls manage and monitor access to each application and service.
-In part, this means using a principle of least privilege access, where authenticated users only have access to the resources that correspond to their role or group.
+The core principle of Zero Trust is that network accessibility alone is no longer sufficient to control access to applications.
+Instead, granular controls are required to manage and monitor access to each application and service.
+A key aspect of this involves adhering to the principle of least privilege, ensuring that authenticated users can only access resources aligned with their specific roles or groups.

-Incorporating Zero Trust into scalable infrastructure comes down to secure principles.
-This includes:
+Incorporating Zero Trust into scalable infrastructure relies on secure principles, such as:

-- Adopting the premise that all actors on a network should not be trusted by default. - Replacing simple, static credential methods with multi-factor authentication. - Frequently re-evaluating whether users should be allowed access based on changes in security posture.
+- Assuming that no actor on a network should be trusted by default - Implementing phishing-resistant, passwordless authentication methods - Replacing static credentials with multi-factor authentication - Continuously re-evaluating user access based on changing security postures